Damon0603/Damon0603/README.md

 I´m a Software Engineer working in Asset Management where I develop high performance Web Applications with Rust, Python and React.
 Apart from that I study
 Artificial Intelligence @JKU Linz and what fascinates me most is quantum Computing and what effect it can/will have on our lifes.

-Before becoming a Computer Nerd , I was doing Olympic Boxing
+Before all of this, I was doing Olympic Boxing

 Feel free to contact me : sebastiandamonbreuer@gmail.com